 recommended for detection of CA I of mouse, rat and human origin by WB, IP, IF, IHC(P) and ELISA; also reactive with additional species, including and canine and porcine

-m-IgGκ BP-HRP is the preferred secondary detection reagent for CA I Antibody (F-11) for WB and IHC(P) applications.
-This reagent is now offered in a bundle with CA I Antibody (F-11) (see ordering information below).
-For additional m-IgGκ BP conjugates see our complete list of Mouse IgG Binding Proteins.
+m-IgG2b BP-HRP and m-IgGκ BP-HRP are the preferred secondary detection reagents for CA I Antibody (F-11) for WB and IHC(P) applications.
+These reagents are now offered in bundles with CA I Antibody (F-11) (see ordering information below).

 Every item is shipped based on the best shipping method assessed for the temperature requirements of that specific item.
 Items are grouped and shipped together whenever